thiscodeworks/boilerplate/README.md

 ## Features

+* Works with Gulp 4
+* Watch for file changes & automatically recompile build
 * Live reloading with BrowserSync
-* Image optimalization
-* Works with Gulp 4
 * Using hogan template builder
+* Automatically project details to header of JS and CSS files
+* Build static sites and minified files to /dist folder
+* Optimize SVG files and create UI for all icons
+* Optimize all images
+* Compile, minify, autoprefix, and lint Sass
 * This boilerplate uses the latest versions of the following libraries:
   * [`Gulp 4`](https://gulpjs.com/)
   * [`Normalize.css`](https://necolas.github.com/normalize.css/)